Masada (wrestler): Deathmatch exploits

 On December 25, 2008, Masada had an extremely bloody deathmatch involving razor blades against Jun Kasai in Apache Pro-Wrestling.
 He wrestled in the IWA Mid-South King of the Deathmatches 2009, winning the tournament in a bloody final which also included Necro Butcher, Thumbtack Jack and Dysfunction.
 He wrestled in the CZW Tournament of Death: Rewind losing to Thumbtack Jack in the finals.
 Masada defended the Anarchy Championship Wrestling World Hardcore Championship against Jerry Lynn on August 22, 2010 in Austin Texas.
 After a nearly two-year reign, Masada lost the title to Matthew Palmer at Guilty by Association 6 in a Scaffold Match.
 On June 25, 2011, Masada became only the second wrestler (behind Necro Butcher) to win both IWA-MS's "King of the Deathmatches" and CZW's "Tournament of Death".
 On July 9, 2011, Masada defeated Danny Havoc for the CZW Ultraviolent Underground Championship.
 On March 10, 2012, Masada won the CZW World Heavyweight Championship after defeating previous champion Scotty Vortekz, D. J. Hyde and Devon Moore in a four-way match.
 On June 23, 2012, Masada defeated Drake Younger to win the 2012 CZW Tournament of Death.
-With the victory, Masada became the first wrestler to win the tournament in consecutive years.
-On August 10, 2013, Masada lost the CZW World Heavyweight Championship to Drew Gulak.
-On September 5, 2015, Masada won the GCW's Nick Gage Invitational defeating Cpl.
-Robinson in the first round, defeating Nate Hatred in the Semifinals, and then defeating Danny Havoc in the final.
+With the victory, Masada became the first wrestler to win the tournament in consecutive years while also being the first wrestler to win the tournament while being the World Heavyweight Champion, even after he won the CZW Tournament of Death: Europe to make him the only wrestler to win the CZW Tournament of Death on 3 back-to-back occasions.
+On August 10, 2013, Masada lost the CZW World Heavyweight Championship to Drew Gulak, thus ending his historic reign of 518 days, which would be the 5th longest reign in that entire history of the Title.
+On September 5, 2015, Masada won the GCW's Nick Gage Invitational defeating Corporal Robinson in the first round, defeating Nate Hatred in the Semifinals, and then defeating Danny Havoc in the final.
 On January 9, 2016, Masada returned to Ring of Honor and unsuccessfully challenged Roderick Strong for the ROH World Television Championship.
 On November 7, 2020 Masada lost in the finals of GCW NGI 5 to Mance Warner.
 He defeated AJ Gray in the first round and defeated Shane Mercer in the semifinals.